 Exploring Sustainability at the Heart of Digital Infrastructure:

-The Brook Byers Institute for Sustainable Systems (BBISS) is excited to announce the Spring 2026 Insights Series, a three-part virtual panel discussion under the theme “Demystifying Data Centers.”
-This series is designed for Georgia Tech faculty interested in exploring research opportunities and needs in the rapidly growing world of data centers — through the lens of sustainability.
+For 2026, the Insights Series, was a three-part virtual panel discussion under the theme “Demystifying Data Centers.”
+This series was designed for Georgia Tech faculty interested in exploring research opportunities and needs in the rapidly growing world of data centers — through the lens of sustainability.

 Data centers are critical infrastructure powering our digital lives, but their rapid growth brings complex sustainability challenges.
 From resource use, to community impacts — understanding these tradeoffs is essential for shaping a resilient and responsible future.